Tags

 weeksdays afterward

-Well then, that situation just screams for Mock Frying, eh?
+Well then, that situation just screams for mock deep fried foods, eh?

-Preparing these Mock Fried Vegetables is really no trouble at all.
-No scary/messy grease splatters.
-No colossal clean-up effort.
+Preparing these Mock Deep Fried Vegetables is really no trouble at all.
+No scary/messy grease splatters or colossal clean-up effort.
 No Diner Smell lingering in the house.
-And unlike their deep-fried-alter-ego, Mock Fried Vegetables aren’t a highly-caloric-gut-bomb waiting to happen.
+And unlike their deep-fried-alter-ego, mock deep fried vegetables aren’t a highly-caloric-gut-bomb waiting to happen.
 Take if from me…although temporarily comforting, highly-caloric-gut-bombs can ruin your day.

 Avoid all that strife by gathering a few, simple ingredients: